 This is one of a series of short articles about trees and shrubs in the Belfast Botanic Gardens compiled by the Friends group.

 Clerodendrum (sometimes incorrectly Clerodendron)

 Clerodendrum is a fairly large genus of mostly tropical plants, some trees and shrubs and some climbers.
-The genus is in the Labiatae family and is, surprisingly, closely related to the genus Ajuga.
-Clerodendrum trichotomum is one of the few species from temperate climates in China and Japan.
+The genus is in the Labiatae family and so is, perhaps surprisingly, closely related to the genus Ajuga.
+Clerodendrum trichotomum, native to China and Japan, is one of the few members of the genus from temperate climates.
 It will form a small tree up to 8m or often a many-stemmed shrub.

-The leaves are large, heart shaped and have a distinctive smell - variously described as acrid, potato scented or revolting!
+The leaves are large, heart shaped and have a distinctive smell - variously described as acrid, potato-scented or, simply, revolting.

-The flowers on the other hand are sweetly scented and it for these that the shrub is usually grown in gardens.
+The flowers on the other hand are sweetly scented and it is usually for these that the shrub is grown in gardens.
 The flowers are white with red calyces and are followed by striking blue berries which contrast with the calyces which remain until the fruit are shed.

 Clerodendrum needs a fairly sheltered and sunny situation and benefits from a peaty soil.
-It does usually produce a lot of suckers and can be propagated from these.
+It usually produces numerous suckers from which it can be propagated.

 || Clerodendrum trichotomum leaves